BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 ### Domain

-`domain.go` contains the types that are being used in the service layer, other than built in type e.g. `error` everything used in the service needs to be defined here, therefor the adapters will receive and return these types.
+`domain.go` contains the variable types that are being used in the service layer and ports.

 ```go
 package domain